crcn/tandem-old/README.md

 ![ezgif-1-e0c05e0cbf](https://user-images.githubusercontent.com/757408/32658161-a855af7e-c610-11e7-9129-769a112e0031.gif)

-> Artboards in Tandem are _actually_ individual browser VMs that run application code.
+> Artboards in Tandem are _actually_ individual browser VMs that are _almost_ to spec with web APIs, which means that they can run fairly complex applications.

 #### (v1) Stage tools